Kadaire/K-Tech-Industrial-of-Mars/README.md

 Mod notes:

-This mod simply aims to add a new MPDG system to the game.
+This mod simply aims to add a new MPDG system to the game ΔV: Rings of Saturn.
-The entry level option, "Micro-Block" series RTG.
+- The entry level option, "Micro-Block" series RTG.
-The Upgrade level, "Small-Block" series MPDG.
+- The Upgrade level, "Small-Block" series MPDG.

-An optional download for the end game "Big-Block" model MPDG which installs as a separate mod due to being considerably stronger than any vanilla MPDG.
+- An optional download for the end game "Big-Block" model MPDG which installs as a separate mod due to being considerably stronger than any vanilla MPDG.
 This does NOT require you to use the main "K-Tech Industrial Block series" MPDG mod, it works as a standalone or can be loaded with my other mods.

 ## Information: